TraiOi/Wargame_WriteUp/Zixem_SQLi/README.md

 Now we know the passwords contains **only numbers**.
 Let's make some code to bruteforce the login page.

+Then we can get the password and see the result.

 #### SQLi-Blind challenges